openshift-istio/istio-docs/README.md

 * Upstream (community) - [Hugo](https://gohugo.io/)
 * Downstream (product) - [ccutils](https://pantheon.cee.redhat.com/#/help/ccutil)
 * Both - [Asciidoctor](http://asciidoctor.org/docs/install-toolchain/) The downstream (product) documentation toolset requires asciidoc, and while the main content format for Hugo is markdown, Hugo also [supports asciidoc files](https://gohugo.io/content-management/formats/#additional-formats-through-external-helpers) by calling Asciidoctor.
-* Text editor of your choice, for example the [Atom](https://atom.io/) has several useful [packages](https://atom.io/packages) that make it easier to work with asciidoc and Hugo.
+* Text editor of your choice, for example the [Atom](https://atom.io/) text editor has several useful [packages](https://atom.io/packages) that make it easier to work with asciidoc and Hugo.

 ## Repository Structure
 Hugo assumes that the same structure that organizes your source content is used to organize the rendered site.